Python functions are currently in a beta state and may not be available on all enrollments.

 from functions.api import function, Long, String from datetime import datetime @function def get_end_day_of_week(start_time: datetime, elapsed_millis: Long) -> String: # function logic here pass

-Here is an example using the dataclasses.dataclass
+Here is an example with dataclasses.dataclass

 :